-Toxicology Analytical Methods Toxicology AM #27: Quantitative Analysis of THC and Metabolites in Blood and Urine by LCMS-QQQ

-Issue Date: 07/27/2023 Issuing Authority: Quality Manager
+Toxicology Analytical Methods Toxicology AM #27: Quantitative Analysis of THC and Metabolites in Blood and Urine by LCMS-QQQ Revision 18 Issue Date: 12/15/2023 Issuing Authority: Quality Manager

-- 4.3.2.11 Samples must be bracketed by QC samples.
+- 4.3.2.10 The negative control will be evaluated as passing if the compound of interest does not meet all of the above listed criteria and the internal standard gives an anticipated response to demonstrate the sample extracted and injected correctly. - 4.3.2.11 Samples must be bracketed by QC samples.
 It is at the discretion of the analyst to choose which controls to run.
 If the QC run either directly before the samples or directly after fails to inject or has an injection issue, it may be reinjected.
 If the QC cannot be used, the run will need to be re-extracted.
 Reinjected samples do not need to be bracketed, but a QC should be run after the reinjected sample(s).
 Reinjected QC's are used to evaluate and set limitations for reinject samples only.
 If sample(s) need to be reinjected but the mobile phase has run out, new mobile phase may be prepared and the sample(s) may be reinjected.
 The negative control must also be reinjected.
-The negative controls and cases sample(s) must be bracketed by QC samples. - 4.3.2.12 Unless a valid reason is noted, all QC's greater than or equal to the cutoff must meet the minimum criteria for confirmation in order for a compound to be evaluated.
+The negative control and cases sample(s) must be bracketed by QC samples. - 4.3.2.12 Unless a valid reason is noted, all QC's greater than or equal to the cutoff must meet the minimum criteria for confirmation in order for a compound to be evaluated.
 If a QC does not meet the minimum requirements and a valid reason is not noted, the compound may not be evaluated.
 An example of a valid reason to not evaluate a QC would be if the response is poor for that compound and/or the QC is below the limit of confirmation for that run.
 A notation will be made in the case record if a compound is not being evaluated. - 4.3.2.13 To ensure the response is adequate, each compound in the internal control will be evaluated using the criteria listed above.
 If a compound does not meet these standards, samples cannot be evaluated for that compound.
 At the analyst's discretion, that compound can be removed from the list of compounds that the sample was evaluated for, or the sample can be reinjected or re-extracted.
 If a sample needs to be reinjected, the analyst may add more of the reconstitution solvent to facilitate this.
-The internal standards must give an adequate response in order for the sample to be evaluated. - 4.3.2.14 Calibrators and QCs should not be reinjected if the only issue with the injection is that the accuracy is outside of the specified parameters. - 4.3.2.15 No quantitative values will be reported for urine cases. - 4.3.2.16 Any limitations to curve ranges and or evaluation of compounds should be noted.

-4.4.1 Refer to Toxicology AM #19 and AM #21 for additional quality assurance and reference material authentication.

-- 4.5.1 The printed results for each case sample and accompanying blank will be included with the analysts' notes.
-Case results will be recorded in the ILIMS system. - 4.5.2 The reports for the batch, including calibration curves and controls will be stored centrally in the lab or electronically on a common drive. - 4.5.3 The raw data from the run will be stored electronically and will be backed up at least every two months.
+The internal standards must give an adequate response in order for the sample to be evaluated. - 4.3.2.14 Calibrators and QCs should not be reinjected if the only issue with the injection is that the accuracy is outside of the specified parameters. - 4.3.2.15 No quantitative values will be reported for urine cases. - 4.3.2.16 Any limitations to curve ranges and or evaluation of compounds should be noted. - 4.4 Quality Assurance Requirements - 4.4.1 Refer to Toxicology AM #19 and AM #21 for additional quality assurance and reference material authentication. - 4.5 Analysis Documentation - 4.5.1 The printed results for each case sample and accompanying blank will be included with the analysts' notes.
+Case results will be recorded in the ILIMS system. - 4.5.2 The reports for the batch, including calibration curves and controls will be stored centrally in the lab or electronically on a common drive.